Sequential Tests of Multiple Hypotheses Controlling False Discovery and Nondiscovery Rates: Discussion

 The simultaneous control of FDR and FNR achievable by the Sequential BH Procedure is a byproduct of the sequential setting and is analogous to the situation in classical single hypothesis testing where there exist sequential tests simultaneously controlling both type~I and II error probabilities at arbitrary levels \citep{Stein45}, a feat which is impossible in general for fixed sample size tests \citep{Dantzig40}.
 Also analogous to the classical setting, it may be that the statistician has a well-motivated value of the FDR bound~$\alpha$ in mind, but not necessarily a value of the FNR bound~$\beta$ (or the value $u_1$ in the composite alternative \eqref{comp.hyp}).
 In this case the rejective version of the Sequential BH Procedure in Section~\ref{sec:rej} may be used which only stops early to reject null hypotheses, i.e., when the data indicates that an alternative hypothesis is true.
 If substantial early stopping is also desired when null hypotheses are true, then we encourage the statistician to utilize the Sequential BH Procedure and to treat $\beta$ as a parameter that may be chosen to give a procedure with other desirable operating characteristics, such as expected total or streamwise maximum sample size.

 In addition to the widely available software packages for computing group sequential critical values and the formulas \eqref{fdrAsBs} that can both be used to compute the $2K^2$ critical values~$\{A_s^{(k)}, B_s^{(k)}\}_{s,k\in[K]}$ of the individual sequential tests satisfying \eqref{typeI}-\eqref{typeII}, we have also mentioned Monte Carlo as an alternative.
 Although $2K^2$ critical values are needed in general, raising the specter of $2K^2$ different simulations studies, there are features of the problem making the actual number much smaller and indicating that it is somewhat immune to the curse of dimensionality in many cases, which afflicts many problems in high-dimensional statistics.
 For simplicity let us focus on the rejective version of the Sequential BH Procedure in Section~\ref{sec:rej}, however similar statements apply to the general version.
 In the rejective version, the $K^2$ critical values~$\{B_s^{(k)}\}_{s,k\in[K]}$ satisfying \eqref{FDRtypeI} are needed in general.
-However, in settings like the RNA-Seq example in Sections~\ref{sec:motiv} and \ref{sec:RNA.revisit} where multiple data streams utilize test statistics of the same form, the actual number is much smaller, e.g., $K$ in the RNA-Seq example.
+However, in settings like the simulation studies in Section~\ref{sec:fdrsim} where multiple data streams utilize test statistics of the same form, the actual number may be much smaller, e.g., $K$ if all tests are of the same form.
 Moreover, because of the nested nature of the error probabilities \eqref{FDRtypeI}, these $K$ values can be simulated in a \emph{single} Monte Carlo study by letting $B_s$ be the upper $(s\alpha/K)$-quantile of the simulated empirical distribution of the statistic $\max_{1\le n\le \overline{N}}\Lambda_n$.